koenvervloesem/bazel-on-arm/README.md

 bazel version
 ```

-This should show smoething like:
+This should show something like:

 ```shell
 Extracting Bazel installation...